 Where the contract has been reduced to writing, its interpretation is a question of law for the court to decide1.
 Evidence of an oral term which would add to or vary the written instrument will generally be inadmissible2.
 However, where the meaning of a term depends on a particular custom, evidence is admissible to prove the custom3.
-Oral evidence is also admissible to establish the meaning of a technical term
+Oral evidence is also admissible to establish the meaning of a technical term4.
+There is a presumption

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.